stakater/kubestackplus-docs/content/about/service-definition/security.md

 ## Privileged Containers

 Privileged containers are not available by default on SAAP.
-The `anyuid` and `nonroot` Security Context Constraints (SCC) are available for members of the `sca` (SAAP Cluster Admin) group, and should address many use cases.
+The `anyuid` and `nonroot` Security Context Constraints (SCC) are available for members of the Customer Admin group, and should address many use cases.
 Privileged containers are only available for `sca` users.

 ## Customer Administrator User